Arizona v. Fulminante: Parts I and III (dissent)

 In Part I of his opinion, Rehnquist (joined by Kennedy and Souter) argued that the first confession was voluntary, and thus there was no problem with its use as evidence.
 Rehnquist argued that the situation was clearly different from custodial interrogations, where a suspect might fear abuse by police.
 He also did not see anything in the record that actually stated that Fulminante feared violence at the hands of other inmates, especially since "Fulminante was an experienced habitue of prisons and presumably able to fend for himself."

 In Part III, (joined by O'Connor and Scalia), Rehnquist stated that if the first confession were ruled involuntary, he would agree with the initial opinion of the Arizona Supreme Court, namely that the second confession rendered the use of the first harmless error.

 Kennedy's concurrence

 Kennedy agreed with Rehnquist that the confession was voluntary.
 However, he acknowledged that a majority of justices thought it was involuntary, so he thought it appropriate to give his opinion on whether it was harmless error (assuming it was involuntary), and he felt that it could not be harmless.
 He thus voted in favor of granting a new trial:

+Further proceedings

+The case was remanded to the state of Arizona which duly indicted Fulminante a second time.
+He was convicted a second time, this time without the use of either confession (although the Sarivola confession was presented to the grand jury which returned the indictment).
+However, in 1999 the Arizona Supreme Court once again remanded to the trial court for a new trial, this time due to the prosecution presenting hearsay statements by the victim allegedly describing her fear of the defendant.
+Because the Arizona Supreme Court found this to be prejudicial error, they did not address other issues raised on appeal (namely, the prosecution's failure to timely disclose physical evidence to the defense).